PPeitsch/bcra-connector/README.md

 - Fetch principal variables published by BCRA
 - Retrieve historical data for specific variables
-- Get the latest value for a variable
-- Bilingual support (Spanish and English)
 - Error handling with custom exceptions
 - Retry logic with exponential backoff
 - SSL verification (optional)